Series 9 and 10 - General Securities Sales Supervisor Exam

 The General Securities Sales Supervisor Qualification Examination (Series 9 and 10) is intended to test a candidate’s knowledge of securities industry rules and certain statutory provisions applicable to the supervision of sales activities at a general securities-oriented branch office.
-The examination question bank and question allocation is developed through a committee of securities industry professionals with experience in retail securities sales.
+The exam question bank and question allocation is developed through a committee of securities industry professionals with experience in retail securities sales.

 The Series 9 and 10 Content Outline provides a comprehensive guide to the range of topics covered on the exam, as well as the depth of knowledge required.
 It includes sample questions to acquaint candidates with the types of multiple-choice questions on the exam.